CodingKao/reading-note/code-102/Class7.md

 >The parentheses may include parameter names separated by commas:
 >(parameter1, parameter2, ...)
 >
->>Function parameters are listed inside the parentheses () in the function definition.
+>Function parameters are listed inside the parentheses () in the function definition.
->>Function arguments are the values received by the function when it is invoked.<br></br>
+>Function arguments are the values received by the function when it is invoked.
->>Inside the function, the arguments (the parameters) behave as local variables.
+>Inside the function, the arguments (the parameters) behave as local variables.